mcneel/rhino.inside-revit/docs/pages/_en/1.0/guides/revit-levels.md

 ![]({{ "/static/images/guides/revit-level-picker.png" | prepend: site.baseurl }})

 You can also use the Level Parameter to choose an existing level.
-Right-click the {% include ltr/comp.html uuid="3238f8bc-" %} component gives access to various Level functions.
+Right-click the {% include ltr/comp.html uuid="3238f8bc-" %} primitive gives access to various Level functions.

 ![]({{ "/static/images/guides/revit-level-component-rc.png" | prepend: site.baseurl }})